flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

                                           GROUP  BY launch_plan_named_entity_id);
 ```

+Note, in this proposal, registering a new version of the launch plan and setting it to active will determine the concurrency policy across all launch plan versions.

 #### Prior Art
 The flyteadmin native scheduler (https://github.com/flyteorg/flyte/tree/master/flyteadmin/scheduler) already implements a reconciliation loop to catch up on any missed schedules.